happypeter/LGCB/book/book_intro.md

 may still leave more complicated thing along).
 Anyway, you know what I mean, learning by doing, keep it simple and let it grow.

-But as to this book, I will try to keep things really easy, and let it be possible to finish each part in one go without frustrations.
+But as to this book, I will try to keep things really easy, and make it possible to finish each part in one go without frustrations.
 And the above rules may still fit for the more advanced books that I will bring to you in this book.
 But this book is just the "basic vocabulary of all necessary